-Say hello to Park Circus' brand new restaurant serving a delightful spread of Mughlai, Awadhi and North Indian food - so flavourful and delectable that a single serve will just not be enough.
+Say hello to Elahi, that serves a delightful spread of Mughlai, Awadhi and North Indian food - so flavourful and delectable that a single serve will just not be enough.

 Founded by three friends Asif, Tahir and Waqas, Elahi is divided in two sections with beautiful white-textured and a splash of gold exuding luxury.
 There are cave like structures on the walls adorned with vintage paintings, artefacts and artwork that lend an aesthetic look to the entire space (so Insta-worthy!).
 The place has a very earthy feel to it with wooden furniture and bright green chairs and sofas.